ga-wdi-remote/js-hw-express-create-read/pirates-wiki/readme.md

 app.use("/pirates", pirateController);
 ```

-This tells our server our controller files for `/pirates` lives in the `../controllers/pirates.js` directory.
+This tells our server that our controller files for `/pirates` live in the `../controllers/pirates.js` directory.

-#### controllers/pirates.js
+### controllers/pirates.js

 In `controllers/pirates.js`, set up your requirements as follows.
 The basic structure of this file will be:

 ```
+//requirements
 var express = require("express");
 var router = express.Router();
 var pirates = require('../models/pirates.js');

-//all routes for /pirate below: router.get(.......) router.post(......)
+//all routes for /pirate
+router.get(.......)
+router.post(......)
 ....etc

+//exports
 module.exports = router;
 ```

-Notice we aren't using `app.get`, `app.post`, we are going to use `router.get`, `router.post`.
+Notice we aren't using `app.get`, `app.post` like we would directly on the server file.
+The only difference here, with our router, is that we are going to use `router.get`, `router.post`.
 All the code in those methods will be the same as we've worked with before.
 Also notice `module.exports = router` is listed AFTER all the routes.

 - *REPS*: In `controllers/pirates.js`, make your `index` and `show` routes for the pirates in the pirates model.
 Remember, all routes in this file correspond to the `/pirates` resource we've declared on `server.js`.